Passages: Genesis 12-50

 Throughout the narrative God’s sovereign hand is over this family line.
 Protecting Jacob from his vengeful brother.
 Protecting Joseph from his hateful brothers.
 The book ends with Joseph being established second in charge of Egypt after years of pain and suffering, able to rescue his brothers who’d sold him as a slave years before.
 From these twelve brothers, the twelve tribes of Israel will come.
 A nation from who the promised Satan crusher would come.
 The one who’d bless the entire world.
 Jesus.

-The unit comes complete with stories, pictures, suggested songs/memory verses, games, imaginary play and drama activities, crafts, large and small group activities.
+The unit comes complete with stories, pictures, suggested songs/memory verses, games and drama activities, crafts, large and small group activities.
 A resource pack of crafts and worksheets is also included.